thrushlang/thrushc/README.md

 The **Thrush Compiler** efficiently transfers source code from Thrush files directly to the intended target.
 Beyond this, it serves as a flexible bridge, integrating with diverse code generators for both research and development purposes.

+> [!WARNING]
+> The compiler is in an early development phase.
+It may contain bugs when testing certain syntax.
+Continue on your own.

 # Getting Started

 ## Start